 As the officer asked Hartmann for her license and registration, she did her best to explain why she was driving over the speed limit—and on the phone.
 “I was like [breathless], ‘I’m just trying to get into work because Jayme Closs was found, and it’s just so exciting so I apologize,’ I said.
 ‘She’s been missing for three months and nobody knew where she was!
 And now she’s found and she’s OK!’
 And he’s just standing there while I’m speaking a mile a minute, saying, ‘License and registration, please.'”

 Ultimately, Hartmann earned herself a warning, and ended the conversation by bursting into tears—because of Closs, not the police encounter.
 “I didn’t mean to cry but it was really the first time I was saying it out loud and processing it, and it was so emotional.
 I was not just [crying] little tears, it was an ugly cry.”

 As part of her role at the center, Hartmann appears on Live PD’s “Missing” segments, where she introduces details about a missing or exploited child to the show’s audience each week.
 (And yes, a number of success stories have come out of this partnership already.)

 Hartmann worked with Live PD analyst Tom Morris Jr. and executive producer Kara Kurcz during her years as a correspondent and producer on the long-running show America’s Most Wanted, and she hosts the podcast “Inside Crime.”
-Hartmann spoke with A&E Real Crime about the NCMEC’s response to the Jayme Closs news, misconceptions about missing children cases and the single most valuable tool in being able to find missing kids.
+Hartmann spoke with A&E True Crime about the NCMEC’s response to the Jayme Closs news, misconceptions about missing children cases and the single most valuable tool in being able to find missing kids.